polterguy/phosphorusfive/plugins/p5.lambda/README.md

 ### [add], adding nodes to your trees

-The *[add]* Active Event, allows you to dynamically add nodes into your p5.lambda objects (tree node hierarchy).
+The *[add]* Active Event, allows you to dynamically add nodes into your lambda objects.

 This active event must be given an expression as its destination, and can optionally take many different forms of sources through its *[src]*.
 For instance, to add up a static source, into some node destination, you could accomplish that doing the following.